 - Flight class allowed

 But that’s just the beginning!
-You can get more specific, such as the maximum cost of hotel per city.
+You can get more specific, such as setting clear cost control of hotels per city, for example.

 When setting up automated travel policies you have different options for how strict or lenient you want to be.
 Here are 3 very different styles, when it comes to automating policies and approving trips that are outside of the limits: